Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 After that, Sunac entered the stage of "self - rescue".

-Actually, before the rumors of strategic investment, Sunac had already started to sell project equity to raise funds and tried hard to ensure that its public bonds did not default.
+Actually, before the rumors of strategic investors, Sunac had already started selling project equity to raise funds and tried hard to ensure that its public bonds did not default.

 For example, in the South China region where Sunac entered relatively late, the Zengcheng plot in Guangzhou, which was jointly acquired with Xiamen International Trade in April 2021, had all its equity transferred to the partner in March 2022.